project-feynman/v2/README.md

-# A conspiracy to bring visual explanations to every subject in the world.
+# A conspiracy to bring visual explanations to every subject in the world

 The Feynman Project is:
   - a website that let's you find study groups spontaneously